 - salt ~ adds depth of flavor and brings out the chocolate.

-3 secrets to a lump free chocolate pudding
+3 secrets to silky smooth chocolate pudding

 It’s not hard to achieve a smooth silky pudding, really!